gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Previously the 'maven-publish' plugin added a MavenPublication for any java component on the project, which meant that with the 'java' plugin applied no addition configuration was required to publish the jar file.
 It is now necessary to explicitly add a MavenPublication to the 'publishing.publications' container.
 The added publication can include a software component ['java', 'web'], custom artifacts or both.
 If no MavenPublication is added when using the 'maven-publish' plugin, then nothing will be published.

+## Switch to Sonar Runner

+While every effort has been made to keep backwards compatibility with earlier versions of the Sonar plugin, the underlying switch to the
+[Sonar Runner](http://docs.codehaus.org/display/SONAR/Analyzing+with+Sonar+Runner) may cause some differences in behavior.

 ## External contributions